 Citation, DOI, disclosures and article data

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 At the time the article was last revised Travis Fahrenhorst-Jones had no financial relationships to ineligible companies to disclose.View Travis Fahrenhorst-Jones's current disclosures

-Acute chest syndrome (ACS) in sickle cell disease is a leading thoracic complication as well as leading cause of mortality in those affected by sickle cell disease.
-The diagnosis is made on the combination of new pulmonary opacity on chest x-ray with at least one new clinical symptom or sign.
+Acute chest syndrome in sickle cell disease is a leading thoracic complication - as well as leading cause of mortality - in those affected by sickle cell disease.
+The diagnosis is made on the combination of new pulmonary opacities on chest radiograph with at least one new clinical symptom or sign.

 For a general discussion of sickle cell disease, please refer to sickle cell disease.

-Patients may present with acute fever, cough, wheezing, tachypnoea and/or chest pain on a background of established sickle cell disease.
+Patients may present with acute fever, cough, wheezing, tachypnea and/or chest pain on a background of established sickle cell disease.

-There is no single underlying aetiology to ACS but rather a variety of infectious and noninfectious causes, including 5:
+There is no single underlying etiology in acute chest syndrome but rather a variety of infectious and non-infectious causes including 5:

-May show a mosaic perfusion pattern that could be associated with a pleural effusion.
+CT may show a mosaic perfusion pattern that may be associated with a pleural effusion.
 The radiographic signs above may also be seen on CT.

 General imaging differential considerations include: